openlvc/portico/codebase/src/java/examples/ieee1516e/README.txt

  of helper scripts have been provided:

    * windows.bat    // Compile and run on Windows
-   * linux.sh       // Compile and run on Ubuntu 12.04 LTS
+   * linux.sh       // Compile and run on Ubuntu 22.04 LTS
-   * macos.sh       // Compile and run on Mac OS X 10.8+

  Each of the scripts takes the same basic commands: